lonycell/grafana.v7/docs/sources/features/datasources/testdata.md

 ### Commit updates to the dashboards

 To submit a change to one of the current dashboards bundled with `TestData DB`, update the revision property.
-Otherwise the dashboard will not be updated automatically for other Grafana users.
+Otherwise the dashboard will not be updated automatically for other ThingSPIN users.

 ## Using test data in issues